Streamlinelv/cartbounty/README.md

 ### When is the cart saved?

-When a user adds an item to their cart, it is automatically visible to the store administrator under CartBounty abandoned carts.
-However, at this stage, the cart is considered a ghost cart until an email address or phone number is provided from one of the following locations:
+As soon as an item is added to the cart, store administrator can see it in CartBounty abandoned carts, but it remains anonymous until the user provides contact information from one of the following sources:

 * [Exit Intent popup](https://www.cartbounty.com/exit-intent-popup-technology "Exit Intent popup technology") or [Early capture](https://www.cartbounty.com/early-capture-add-to-cart-popup "Early capture popup") tools
 * WooCommerce Checkout form
 * The user's account if they are logged in

-As soon as CartBounty has user's contact information, the ghost cart is turned into a recoverable cart.
+As soon as CartBounty has user's contact information, the anonymous cart is turned into a recoverable cart.
 After the user places an order, the abandoned cart is immediately removed from the list of abandoned carts.

 If you would like to enable Unfinished order recovery, please consider upgrading to [CartBounty Pro](https://www.cartbounty.com).